Gokul-28/Netflix-clone/README.md

 # netflix-clone
-Front end development of the Netflix platform
+Front end development  clone version of the Netflix platform